Which of the following is a typical physical property of metals? | Study Prep in Pearson+

 1

-Understand what a physical property is: it is a characteristic of a substance that can be observed or measured without changing the substance's chemical identity.
+Understand what physical properties are: Physical properties are characteristics of a substance that can be observed or measured without changing the substance's chemical identity.

-Recall common physical properties of metals, such as luster (shiny appearance), malleability (ability to be hammered into sheets), ductility (ability to be drawn into wires), high melting points, and good electrical and thermal conductivity.
+Recall typical physical properties of metals: Metals generally have high melting points, are malleable (not brittle), have a shiny (lustrous) appearance, and are good conductors of electricity and heat.

-Analyze each option in the problem: 'They are usually brittle' is generally false for metals because metals tend to be malleable rather than brittle.
+Evaluate each option against these known properties: Low melting points and brittleness are not typical of metals; metals usually have high melting points and are malleable rather than brittle.

-'They have low melting points' is incorrect because most metals have relatively high melting points compared to nonmetals.

-'They are generally transparent' is incorrect because metals are typically opaque due to their electron structure.
+Recognize that being good conductors of electricity is a hallmark physical property of metals due to the presence of free-moving electrons.

-Therefore, the correct typical physical property of metals is that they are good conductors of electricity, which relates to the free movement of electrons within the metal lattice.
+Conclude that the correct typical physical property of metals from the given options is that they are good conductors of electricity.

 Watch next